phuongflexible/private-clinic-management/README.md

 - See appointments made by patients.
 ## Setup
 To run the project:
-- Make sure the equipment has in
+- Make sure the equipment has been installed Java.
+- Run the file .sql in MySQL to create a database.
+-